maitreverge/minishell_101/ressources/maitreverge/README.md

 The `wait` function is a standard C function that makes a parent process wait until one of its child processes exits.

-- ***Function Description***:: `wait` suspends the calling process until one of its child processes exits.
+- ***Function Description***: `wait` suspends the calling process until one of its child processes exits.
 It returns the process ID of the child process that exited, or -1 if an error occurs.
 The exit status of the child process is stored in the integer pointed to by the status parameter.

 - ***Prototype***: `pid_t wait(int *status);`